 - Incorporates and references professional works and documents from NASW that are relevant to the submission topic, such as from NASW Standards of Practice, NASW Legal Issues of the Month, and/or policies from the NASW publication: Social Work Speaks.
 If you are a nonmember interested in the Legal Issues of the Month or Social Work Speaks, please contact us, noting your topic area, for assistance.

 Reviewers recommend whether to accept or reject a submission.
 In addition, they may write comments that help authors improve their submission.
 These comments are forwarded to the author with the decision letter, except in cases in which the submission is accepted outright.
 All information related to the review of submissions is confidential, with the exception of comments to the author.

 Due to space limitations, not all deserving proposals can be accommodated.
 The Conference Program Committee makes the final decision on whether to accept a presentation on the basis of the reviewers’ ratings, the balance of the subject matter, and submissions on similar topics.

-Authors will be notified of a decision by May 13, 2016.
+Authors will be notified of a decision on or around May 12, 2017.
 Authors should be aware that reviewers volunteer their time.
 An author may inquire about the status of his or her submission at any time during the review and decision process.
 However, the decision on a submission will only be released in writing.
 The decision will be one of the following.